 I’m a big sucker for roadside Americana.
 I was in this part of Florida to swim with wild manatees but when I heard that Weeki Wachee was only 40 minutes away, I knew I had to go.
 More than Universal Studios, even more than Harry Potter World, the mermaid show is the Florida I’ve always imagined: old school charm meets weirdness.

 The mermaid show didn’t disappoint.
 With free-flowing oxygen tubes, the performers (4 mermaids and 1 merman) present a synchronized swim, sing, and dance routine based on a loose rendition of Hans Christian’s Little Mermaid.
 With their flowing hair, glittery costumes, and wide-eyed smiles, I was just as transfixed as the 5 year old sitting next to me.

-Granted that the cheesy factor was high, the performers are definitely much better swimmers than actors.
+The cheesy factor was high and the performers were much better swimmers than they were actors.
 But who cares when they’re such phenomenal swimmers?

 The stage itself is worth mentioning.
 The submerged viewing area is built on top of North America’s deepest fresh water spring that becomes Weeki Watchee river.
 It pumps over 170 million gallons of water daily.
 The current clocks at over 5 miles per hour where the mermaids perform.
 The fact that the mermaids manage to swim in place among this current?
 Incredible feat.
 Adding to the ‘wow’ factor is the fish, turtles, and occasional manatees making guest appearances next to the mermaids.

 When I was there on a weekday, there was only a handful of audience.
 I’m glad to hear that it fills up on weekends because I hope this show will keep on going forever.
 Mermaids are real enough here at Weeki Wachee and they will charm your socks off.

 Where: Weeki Wachee Springs State Park is 1 hr drive north of Tampa, FL